 12AX7 and Microphonics

-Some amount of microphony is normal.
-For example, if you tap a vacuum tube, you can hear it on the amp output.
-What we want to avoid is tubes that are very microphonic, causing ringing sound or feedback.
+Some amount of microphony is reasonable for a vacuum tube.
+What we want to avoid are tubes that are excessively microphonic, resulting in unwanted ringing or feedback.